oahlen/slides/snowflake/slides.md

 * Provides well defined entrypoints for programs and tools
 * Allows pinning of dependencies
 * Essentially a function taking inputs and producing outputs
+* Unfortunately not fully stabilized in Nix as of yet

 ---